-Given this low performance threshold, we believe we are therefore very well positioned with our SURE CHECK® HIV 1/2 blood test, for the following reasons:

-- · We believe that the development of this market will take time, and that its development will likely require OraSure to invest significantly in its development. - · Chembio is the only other company that for all practical purposes has a product, let alone multiple products, that can participate in this new market. - · OraSure's product was approved with lower sensitivity than was previously expected by the FDA, thereby providing an opportunity for Chembio's product(s) to achieve improved performance with its blood and/or oral fluid HIV tests. - · Chembio's SURE CHECK® HIV 1/2 is a simple blood test that is easy to use.
+Given this low performance threshold, we believe we are very well positioned with our SURE CHECK® HIV 1/2 blood test.
+We believe that the development of this market will take time, and that its development will likely require OraSure to invest significantly in its development, as it is now.
+Nevertheless, Chembio is the only other company that for all practical purposes has a product, let alone multiple products, that can participate in this new market.
+Moreover, because OraSure's product was approved with lower sensitivity than was previously expected by the FDA, this provides an opportunity for Chembio's product(s) to achieve improved performance - either with its blood and/or oral fluid HIV tests.
+We believe it is critical to go to this market with a substantially improved sensitivity and comparable specificity to OraSure's product, and our current efforts include maximizing the possibility of meeting this objective.